 Everything about the French idiom "Laisse tomber"

-Including a full guide of what it is and how you can use it in a normal conversation with an audio example.
-As well as the useful stuff we added like dialogue example, synonym, slow pronunciation audio and more!
+Ready to learn all the things you ever wanted to know about the basic French idiom "Laisse tomber"?
+Including a full guide of what it is and how you can use it in everyday life with an audio example.
+But wait, we also added some super useful stuff like slow pronunciation audio, dialogue example, synonyms and more!

 French to English